alcenchiu/alcenchiu.github.io/README.md

 The first model I ran was a Ridge Regression, using wage income as the target variable.
 The predictor variables were metropolitan status, childbirth in the last year, race, citizenship, english speaking ability, ambulatory difficulty status, physical difficulty status, number of children, age, educational attainment, gender, and state.
 I chose to use the Ridge Regression model because this is a linear regression model that adds a penalty term to the sum of squared coefficients and therefore makes sure that predictors that are redundant or less impactful will not have as large of an impact on the model.
 Given that I am choosing 12 predictor variables, and many will be turned into dummy variables, and I am unsure of how meaningful certain predictors are, I wanted to make sure that I was not adding too many predictors to the model that may not actually be useful.
 The data for this model was also scaled

-The second model I ran was a Random Forest Regression model.
+The second model I ran was a Random Forest Regression model with 100 estimators and a max depth of 6.
+This shallower depth ensures that the model will not encounter overfitting.
 I used the same predictor and target variables as in the Ridge Regression model.
 Rather than a linear regression with a penalty term, this model uses groups of decision trees to come to a final prediction.
 Given that I was unsure of the exact relationship between the predictor and target variable, I wanted to use this model to see whether a more complex and nonlinear model would be more appropriate for the data.

 The third model I ran was a Random Forest Classifier model.
 Differing from the first two models, this model uses a categorical target variable.
 Therefore, instead of using income wage as the target variable, I chose to use gender.
 By doing this, I am looking to see whether age, educational attainment, state, and income wage can accurately predict the gender of the individual.
 I chose to only include these predictor variables, and not the wider range included in the previous two models because I wanted to focus on the impact of average wage income, as well the variables discussed in the Data Section that have clear relationships with wage income.
+Another motivation for training this model was that I acknowledge that predicting specific wage income is complex, and therefore wanted to attempt a simpler prediction, between only two output options - male, or female.

 ***

 ## Results

 The first model, the Ridge Regression model, did not perform well.
 As shown in Figure 5, the accuracy of the model was poor.
-The R-squared on the testing data of this model was 0.19, while the RMSE was 10.72.
+The R-squared on the testing data of this model was 0.11, while the RMSE was 10.26.
 This indicates that this model was not appropriate for the data.
 [![screenshot][5]][5]

 [5]: assets/IMG/Figure5.png

 While Ridge Regression does not have feature ranking, the coefficients for each variable can also be interpreted.
-Age has the largest coefficient, indicating it has great importance in the model.
-Gender does not have as significant importance, with the third largest coefficient.
+Gender has the largest coefficient, meaning that in this model, gender plays a significant role in predicting wage income.
 [![screenshot][6]][6]

 [6]: assets/IMG/Figure6.png

 Figure 7 shows the accuracy of the Random Forest Regression model, and clearly indicates that this model was not successful in predicting the wage income of an individual.
-The R-squared on the testing data of this model was 0.29, while the RMSE was 9.98.
+The R-squared on the testing data of this model was 0.15, while the RMSE was 10.03.
 These are both not good indicators for the model, and demonstrate that this was not an appropriate model for this data.
 [![screenshot][7]][7]

 [7]: assets/IMG/Figure7.png

 While the model did not perform well, it is still interesting to note that for feature importance, the age of the individual was most indicative of the wage income of the individual.
-The gender of the individual was the second most important feature, but far lower in importance than the age.
+The gender of the individual was the second most important feature, but significantly lower in importance than the age.
 [![screenshot][8]][8]

 [8]: assets/IMG/Figure8.png

 For the Random Forest Classifier Model, the model did not perform particularly well.
-The accuracy of the model was 56.69%, meaning that the model accurately predicted the gender of the individual a little over half of the time, given the set of predictors mentioned above.
+The accuracy of the model was 56.22%, meaning that the model accurately predicted the gender of the individual a little over half of the time, given the set of predictors mentioned above.
 [![screenshot][9]][9]

 [9]: assets/IMG/Figure9.png